-Hearts to Hearts, A Printable Card Game by SaynotsweetAnne
+Hearts to Hearts Printable Valentine Card Game

-I worked hard to make sure all of the words and phrases are pretty G rated.
+All of the words and phrases are pretty G rated.
 (For anyone who has ever played Apples to Apples knows it can get pretty dirty minded!)
 So this is a safe for any classroom or family game!
 Oh, and did I mention its EASY AS PIE to make?
 (With less ingredients.)

 Also, there are a few blank “question” cards in the printable, so if you’re working on vocabulary words with your kids, or if you want to use pet’s names, or favorite toys in a question- just write those in!